scriptrdotio/howto/acl/unprotected_api.md

 If you're using http or websockets, there are two options:

-1) Distributed the anonymous token of your account to the remote client applications so they can pass it along with their requests
+1) Distribute the anonymous token of your account to the remote client applications so they can pass it along with their requests
-2) Create a sub-domain, which frees the remote client applicatons from passing the anonymous token, as long as they are invoking your script through your sub-domain
+2) Create a sub-domain, which frees the remote client applications from passing the anonymous token, as long as they are invoking your script through your sub-domain

 ### How to obtain an anonymous token?